Emilia Fox: Personal life

 In 2000, Fox was engaged to comedian Vic Reeves; she subsequently dated Toby Mott.

-In July 2005, she married British actor Jared Harris, the son of Irish actor Richard Harris.
-The couple announced their separation in 2008, and Harris filed for divorce in January 2009.
-The divorce followed the breakdown of their long-distance relationship and her 2007 miscarriage.
+In July 2005, she married British actor Jared Harris.
+The couple announced their separation in 2008, and Harris filed for divorce in January 2009, following the breakdown of their long-distance relationship and her 2007 miscarriage.

 Following her separation from Harris, Fox began a relationship with actor Jeremy Gilley, and in May 2010 it was reported that Fox was pregnant with their child.
 In November 2010, Fox gave birth to a daughter.
 Fox and Gilley split up in 2011.

 She dated chef Marco Pierre White from 2012 to 2016 and Luc Chaudhary from 2019 to 2020.
-She is currently in a relationship with TV producer Jonathan Stadlen.
+In 2026 she announced her split from TV producer Jonathan Stadlen, who she dated from 2021 to 2025.

 Fox is a patron of the drug, alcohol, and gambling addiction charity DrugFam.